varsha-0110/Code-Station/CodeStation/CONTRIBUTING.md

 # Contributing to Code Sync

-We welcome contributions to the Code Sync project!
+We welcome contributions to the CodeStation project!
 Whether you're reporting a bug, suggesting a new feature, or fixing a typo, your input is valuable to us.
 Here are some guidelines to help you get started:

-Thank you for considering contributing to code sync!
+Thank you for considering contributing to CodeStation!
 Follow the steps below to contribute:

 ## Getting Started